ChainAI-Org/full-stack-template/README.md

         *   For nullable foreign keys, explicitly pass `null` if no association is intended, rather than relying on default database behavior if unsure.
         *   Be aware of cascading operations (e.g., `ON DELETE CASCADE`) defined in migrations and their implications.
         *   When generating seed data, ensure the order of insertion respects dependencies (e.g., create users before creating tasks that reference those users).

+10. **Idempotent Database Migrations:**
+    *   **Principle:** Database migrations should be written in a way that they can be run multiple times without causing errors or unintended side effects.
+This is crucial for environments where migrations might be re-run or applied to databases in varying states.
+    *   **Action:**
+        *   Before attempting to create a table, check if it already exists (e.g., `if (!(await knex.schema.hasTable('tableName'))) { ... }`).
+        *   Before adding a column to a table, check if the column already exists (e.g., `if (!(await knex.schema.hasColumn('tableName', 'columnName'))) { ... }`).
+        *   Similarly, check for the existence of indexes, foreign key constraints, or other schema elements before attempting to create them.
+        *   In the `down` function of a migration, perform corresponding checks before attempting to drop elements (e.g., drop column only if it exists).

 By consistently applying these principles, AI-generated code will be more reliable, easier to debug, and better aligned with the project's architecture.